Red Bull Combo: The new era of open style crew battles in street dance

 Why Red Bull Combo hits differently

 To understand the hype around Red Bull Combo, you have to look at where we came from.
 Street dance culture was built on the back of crews.
-You didn't just represent yourself; you battled for the name on your back or for your crew's colors.
-The highest honor was the perfectly executed routine and the collective energy.
+You didn't just represent yourself; you battled for the name on your back or for your crew's colours.
+The highest honour was the perfectly executed routine and the collective energy.

 However, over the last decade, the meta shifted.
 We entered the era of the "Lone Wolf."